Eligibility and Selection Criteria

 Students enrolled in S-PREP are selected on the basis of strong motivation, character, and academic credentials.
 Participants in S-PREP are selected according to the following criteria:

 - Maintenance of an 80% grade average particularly in math and science

 - A strong interest in medicine or STEM

-- The ability to commit to the course schedule
+- The ability to commit to the program schedule

 - A mature personality- Conduct him/her/themselves in a manner conducive to their own learning, and to the learning of others.